AlexanderJuestel/pyheatdemand/joss/paper.md

 we make use of the functionality implemented in well-known geospatial packages such as GeoPandas [@geopandas], Rasterio [@rasterio], GeoPy [@geopy], or OSMnx [@osmnx] and their underlying dependencies such as Shapely [@shapely], Pandas [@pandas], or NumPy [@numpy].

-The creation of a heat demand map follows a general workflow (Fig. \ref{fig1}) followed a data-type-specific workflow for five defined input data categories (Fig. \ref{fig2} \& \ref{fig3}).
+The creation of a heat demand map follows a general workflow (Fig. \ref{fig1}) followed a data-category-specific workflow for five defined input data categories (Fig. \ref{fig2} \& \ref{fig3}).
 The different input data categories are listed in the table below.

 | Data category |       Description       |